bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //                 {Yome.drawWalls(Yome.initialState())}</g>)
 {% endhighlight %}

 First we create a function `windowPoints` that creates the points for our window.
-Using radial points thinking about this is pretty straightforward.
-We tighten the radius and create points that are close but indented from the corners of the side polygon and then we connect the to a point that has an even shorter radius and is in the middle.
+Using radial points, thinking about this is pretty straightforward.
+We tighten the radius in from the walls a little.
+We then create points that are close but indented from the corners of the side polygon and then we connect these to a point that has an even shorter radius and is centered on the side of the Yome.

 This code will give us a different window depending on the size of the Yome.